remdra/pdf-lib-incremental-save/README.md

 // Load a PDFDocument from the existing PDF bytes const pdfDoc = await PDFDocument.load(existingPdfBytes)

-// Take a snapshot of the document, for first page const snapshot = pdfDoc.takeSnapshot({ pageIndex: 0 });
+// Take a snapshot of the document const snapshot = pdfDoc.takeSnapshot();

 // Get the first page of the document const pages = pdfDoc.getPages() const firstPage = pages[0]

+// Mark the page as modified
+snapshot.markRefForSave(firstPage.ref)

 // Draw a string of text diagonally across the first page firstPage.drawText('Incremental saving is also awesome!', {